-- " Total industry revenue reported exceeded \$2.5 billion, including \$211 million in Canada. - " The average annual corporate revenue attributable to the relocatable buildings sector in North America in 2019 was \$101,018,351 compared to \$26,492,385 in Canada. - " The median annual revenue for North America was \$12 million and \$2.9 million in Canada. - " Overall demand in North America for relocatable buildings remained solid in 2019, with 75.4 percent of all units reported on lease as of December 31, 2019.
-Using the OEC method, overall utilization for 2019 was 80.58 percent. - " Utilization rate in Canada increased slightly to 61.1 percent, up from 60.6 percent in 2018. - " Over \$370 million reported in capital expenditures for new inventory in 2019 for North America. - " Average age of unit in lease fleet was 10.6 years for 2019.
+- " Total industry revenue reported exceeded \$3.3 billion in 2020. - " The average (median) annual revenue for North America was \$12 million per company. - " Overall demand in North America for relocatable buildings remained solid in 2020, with 74.96 percent of all units reported on lease as of December 31, 2020.
+Using the OEC method, overall utilization for 2020 was 75.39 percent. - " Average age of unit in lease fleet was 10.1 years for 2020 with a reported \$340 million invested in capex for new inventory. - " On average, sale price to original cost ratio was 1.08:1, down from 2019. - The average monthly rental rate of return was 2.57 percent, meaning companies can recover their initial investment on a relocatable unit in 39 months.

-- " On average, sale price to original cost ratio was 1.52:1, its highest average level in several years. - " The average monthly rental rate of return was 2.48 percent, meaning companies can recover their initial investment on a relocatable unit in 40 months. - " Revenue mix was generated from roughly the same market segments with about two-thirds of the industry revenues coming from relocatable classrooms and construction site offices. - " Mergers and consolidations continue, with 83 percent of all units owned by just five companies and 91 percent owned by 15 companies.
-In March 2020, WillScot and Mobile Mini, announced a merger combining two of the five largest fleet owners. - Customers in all these markets will continue to utilize relocatable buildings for their speed, flexibility, practicality, and cost.
+- Revenue mix was generated from roughly the same market segments with about two-thirds of the industry revenues coming from relocatable classrooms and construction site offices. - " Across all companies, the average (mean) fleet size for North American fleet owners in 2020 was 13,009 units.
+However, only five of the companies in this data set have a lease fleet larger than the mean.
+The median number of units from this data set was 2,500. - " Mergers and consolidations continue, with 83 percent of all units owned by just five companies and 91 percent owned by 15 companies.
+In March 2020, WillScot and Mobile Mini, announced a merger combining two of the five largest fleet owners.